 Who is the Moulin Rouge Show For?

-The Moulin Rouge show is really for everyone, although there is a minimum age of six required to attend.
-We think that all ages will enjoy the spectacle on stage and the acts of the dancers – we certainly did!
+The Moulin Rouge show is for everyone, although there is a minimum age of six to attend.
+We think all ages will enjoy the spectacle on stage and the acts of the dancers.
+We did.

-Note, the show does feature a lot of topless women.
-So if public nudity bothers you, this is not the show for you!
+One thing to be aware of: the show does feature a lot of topless women.
+If that bothers you, this is not the show for you.
+There is no full nudity, but the topless element is a consistent part of the performance.

 Does the Moulin Rouge have a Dress Code?

-You can find more information on the dress code, age limit, and other questions you may have at the official site.
+You can find more information on the dress code and other questions on the official Moulin Rouge FAQ.

-The Moulin Rouge has two showings every night, at 9PM and and 11PM.
-Shows run every day of the week.
-If you want to have dinner with your show, this is served at 7PM, and you will watch the actual show at 9PM after your meal is complete and has been cleared away.
+The Moulin Rouge runs two shows every night, at 9pm and 11pm, seven days a week.
+If you want to have dinner with your show, this is served at 7pm, with the show following at 9pm after your meal has been cleared.

 How to Get to the Moulin Rouge in Paris